R/AskHistorians: AMAs

 AskHistorians regularly hosts expert Q&A panels called AMAs (short for "Ask Me Anything").
 These panels include both regular contributors to AskHistorians and outside guest experts.

-Some notable guests on AskHistorians include Kate Williams, James F. Brooks, John Lukacs, Eleanor Dickey, Juan Cole, Erica Armstrong Dunbar, James M. McPherson, Brad Lepper, Gavriel Rosenfeld, Eric H. Cline, and Jack Weatherford.
-AskHistorians has also featured organizations such as American Battlefield Trust, Ohio History Connection, Osprey Publishing.
+Some notable guests on AskHistorians include Kate Williams, James F. Brooks, John Lukacs, Eleanor Dickey, Juan Cole, Erica Armstrong Dunbar, James M. McPherson, Brad Lepper, Gavriel Rosenfeld, Eric H. Cline, Benerson Little, and Jack Weatherford.
+AskHistorians has also featured organizations such as American Battlefield Trust, Ohio History Connection, and Osprey Publishing.
 On November 25, 2014 Timothy Potts (then director of the J. Paul Getty Museum) hosted an AMA on the Getty Museum.
 In 2019, the American Archive of Public Broadcasting hosted an AMA on AskHistorians to discuss the value of cultural resources and historical media.

 Conference

-In September 2020 AskHistorians organised the first ever virtual conference on Reddit.
+In September 2020 AskHistorians organized the first ever virtual conference on Reddit.
 The topic was "Business as Unusual: Histories of Rupture, Chaos, Revolution and Change."
 The three-day event included AMAs, networking events and panels, with speakers encompassing academics and museum professionals.
-According to the organisers, the event reached an audience of approximately 30-40,000 people, over 90% of whom were likely to be attending their first history conference.
+According to the organizers, the event reached an audience of approximately 30-40,000 people, over 90% of whom were likely to be attending their first history conference.
 A further conference, on the theme of '[Deleted] & Missing History: Reconstructing the Past, Confronting Distortions', was held in 2021.